hashicorp/terraform-website/content/source/docs/enterprise/gcp-setup-guide.html.md

 ### Object Storage (Cloud Storage)

-A [Regional Cloud Storage](https://cloud.google.com/storage/docs/storage-classes#regional) bucket must be specified during the PTFE installation for application data to be stored securely and redundantly away from the Compute Engine VMs running the PTFE application.
+A [Regional Cloud Storage](https://cloud.google.com/storage/docs/storage-classes#regional) bucket must be specified during the Terraform Enterprise installation for application data to be stored securely and redundantly away from the Compute Engine VMs running the application.
 This Cloud Storage bucket must be in the same region as the Compute Engine and Cloud SQL instances.
 Vault is used to encrypt all application data stored in the Cloud Storage bucket.
 This